Oklahoma Higher Learning Access Program

 Students must apply for the program during their 8th, 9th, or 10th grade year.
 The deadline for students to apply is June 30th of their sophomore year.

-In 2020, there were 167 students who qualified for scholarships.
+In 2021, there were 191 who qualified for scholarships and in 2020, there were 167 students who qualified for scholarships.
 In 2019, 164 seniors qualified for scholarships, 154 in 2018, 152 in 2017, 129 in 2016, 158 in 2015, 174 in 2014, 166 in 2013, and 128 in 2012.

 To be eligible students must: